-- 5.3.8.2 The upper pilot holes are #59 drill size. - 5.4.1 to be added: reducing thickness of sample - 5.4.2 For test purposes, specimens should be marked with an arrow by manufacturers or operators for a consistent direction. - 5.4.4 If there is evidence that a material does not demonstrate isotropic flammability characteristics and its heat release numbers in any one direction average greater than 58, either 2 minute or peak, the material must be tested in both directions.
+- 5.3.8.2 The upper pilot holes are #59 drill size. - 5.4.2 For test purposes, specimens should be marked with an arrow by manufacturers or operators for a consistent direction. - 5.4.4 If there is evidence that a material does not demonstrate isotropic flammability characteristics and its heat release numbers in any one direction average greater than 58, either the 2-minute total or peak, the material must be tested in both directions.
 Examples of those types of materials that may not exhibit isotropic flammability characteristics are rugs and textiles. - 5.6.1 The calibration T-bar burner holes are #32 drill size. - 5.6.3 The tubing from the wet test meter to the calibration T-bar must be as short as possible and direct in routing.
-Also, the wet test meter must be last in line to the calibration T-bar. - 5.7.6 Extreme caution must be used to ensure that the baseline reading is completed prior to opening inner doors for sample injection. - 5.7.9 The use of an externally positioned mirror may assist in viewing upper pilot flames during testing. - 5.7.13 A small, soft-bristled brush has been found satisfactory.
+Also, the wet test meter must be last in line with the calibration T-bar. - 5.7.6 Extreme caution must be used to ensure that the baseline reading is completed before opening the inner doors for sample injection. - 5.7.9 The use of an externally positioned mirror may assist in viewing upper pilot flames during testing. - 5.7.13 A small, soft-bristled brush has been found satisfactory.
 Do not disturb the position of the thermocouples.
 Ensure that the thermocouples are in their proper position before proceeding with the next specimen; a template may be used to facilitate this step.